 We all tend to dream of laying by the beach, gazing into crystal blue waters and taking that diving trip you have always planned around the coral reefs of the Caribbean Sea.
 Owning your own private island is as flamboyant as it comes and in the world of luxury homes, it’s the best you can get!
 The likes of Johnny Depp, Richard Branson and Julia Roberts have snatched up a patch of greenery in a getaway destination, with some islands bought without accommodation on the island itself.

-The property market is a fluctuating business and with the current situation in London, with rent at an all-time high, with an average of £1200 spent on rent a month, it’s no surprise that islands are cheaper than a London flat, a choice many are looking into who seek some sun sea and cocktails and land a spot on the property ladder.
+The property market is a fluctuating business and with the current situation in London and rent at an all-time high, it’s no surprise that islands are cheaper than a London flat.
+Therefore, those who have the appropriate income readily available, it is a choice many are looking into who seek some sun, sea and getting onto the property ladder.

-Okay so where is the relevance to house hunting when buying an island seems unattainable?
-According to Knight Frank, 65% of private islands are on sale for less than $500,000.
+Where is the relevance to house hunting when buying an island seems unattainable?
+Well, according to Knight Frank, a staggering 65% of private islands are on sale for less than $500,000.
 For a relatively ‘cheap’ excursion to an idyllic island, you can become a proud owner of one off the beaten track.

-Okay, maybe it’s not the clear blue waters of the Caribbean, but it is certainly a life time investment that not many opt for when it comes down to buying a house.
+It might not be the clear blue waters of the Caribbean, but it is certainly a lifetime investment that not many opt for when it comes down to buying a house.